Crowdfunding has become increasingly popular ever since platforms like Kickstarter and Indiegogo emerged on the scene` a decade ago.

 2. Your campaign could go viral

-You never know if your campaign will spread quickly across social media, exposing your product to a number folks you’d be unable to otherwise reach.
+You never know if your campaign will spread quickly across social media, exposing your product to a number of folks you’d be unable to otherwise reach.

 3. A successful campaign validates your business idea